zaellis/continue_with_sv/docs/Install.md

 # Installation Instructions
-> TBH I haven't tested these all exactly since I installed a long time ago.
-However when I get this verified this message will go away.

 I recommend installing everything in a directory somewhere you will remember.
 Lots of these repositories contain good examples of their own and also contain files referenced by the makefile.
 For board specific tools like loaders I recommend checking the examples portion of this repository for more specific information.
 It is possible that some boards may support iceprog in which case nothing else is needed.

 ```